Frequently Asked Questions on Financial Aid

 Q: What is Financial Aid?

-A:Financial aid is money made available by University and private sources in the form of grants, wages, and scholarships.
+A:Financial aid is money made available by University and private sources for qualified applicants in the form of grants, wages, and scholarships.

 Q: How is Financial Aid calculated?

-A: Eligibility is based primarily on prior year income, assets, and family size, academic marks, recommendations, interview, essay, and available funds.
+A: Eligibility is based primarily on prior year income, assets, family size, academic marks, recommendations, results of Committee interview, essay submission, and available funds.

 Q: How do you decide who gets financial aid?

-A: No. All financial aid awards are based primarily on need.
-If you are the valedictorian or salutatorian of a Philippine secondary school in the school year prior to your application (means you recently finished high school), kindly click here.
+A: No. All financial aid awards are based on need.
+If you are the valedictorian or salutatorian of a Philippine secondary school in the school year prior to your application (meaning that you recently finished high school), please click here.

 Q. How can I obtain an application?